aws-observability/aws-otel-collector/README.md

 #### AWS OTel Collector Configuration

 We built in a [default configuration](https://github.com/aws-observability/aws-otel-collector/blob/main/config.yaml) to our docker image and other format of release.
-So you can run AWS OTel Collector out of box with the default settings.
+So, you can run the AWS OTel Collector out of the box with the default settings.
-Also, AWS OTel Collector configuration uses the same configuration syntax/design from [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector) so you can customize or porting your OpenTelemetry Collector configuration files when running AWS OTel Collector. please refer `Try out AWS OTel Collector` section on configuring AWS OTel Collector.
+Also, AWS OTel Collector configuration uses the same configuration syntax/design from [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector) so you can customize or port your OpenTelemetry Collector configuration files when running AWS OTel Collector.
+Please refer to the `Try out AWS OTel Collector` section on configuring AWS OTel Collector.

 #### Try out AWS OTel Collector